configify/aapconfig/README.md

 Note:

-* workflows always report "changed" in check mode
+* workflows with approval nodes always report "changed"
 * workflows with extra vars will report "changed" each time after the "Save" button is pressed in the GUI, even if nothing has changed
+* currently there is no ability to remove all survey questions using automation
 * currently there is no ability to disable webhook or remove webhook credentials using automation
 * inventory and execution environment fields for workflow nodes are omitted from export when empty